fosrl/docs/packages/docusaurus/docs/05-Gerbil/03-system-architecture-documentation.md

 ### Interaction Flow:
 1. The main application starts and initializes the logger.
-2. It reads configuration from `config_example.json` or an equivalent file.
+2. It reads configuration from `config_example.json` or an equivalent file or a remote http api hosted in Pangolin.
-3. Based on the configuration, it interacts with the WireGuard API using the `wgctrl` library to set up tunnels and peers.
+3. Based on the configuration, it interacts with the WireGuard API using the `wgctrl` library and netlink to set up tunnels and peers.
 4. Logs are generated throughout the process for monitoring and debugging.

 ## 3. Data Flow Diagrams